Beta Israel: Kefu-qän, the "Bad Days"

-Between 1888 and 1892, North Ethiopia experienced a series of disasters: devastating famines, invasion of the Sudanese Dervishes of the Madhi, and the African rinderpest epizootic epidemic.
+Between 1888 and 1892, North Ethiopia experienced a series of disasters: devastating famines, invasion of the Sudanese Dervishes of the Mahdi, and the African rinderpest epizootic epidemic.
 The death toll was very high.
 "Mothers cooked and ate their own children.
 Horrible things are done, which are unspeakable".
 The Beta Israel, during this time were a very poor, marginalized minority group, and were particularly affected, as well as their monasteries.
 It is estimated that between half and two-thirds of the community disappear during this period when world Judaism forgets them, which the Beta Israel remember's as Kefu-qän, the "Bad Days".